heptarch/heptarch.github.io/qml.md

 - Can we use stabilizer states for distributed protocols?
 - What common syntax connects quantum circuits and measurement-based computation?
-- Is monosemanticity naturally understood as quantum post-processing of an LLM?
+- Can monosemanticity/sparse autoencoding be formulated as a quantum algorithm?

-## Other
+##

 Some other questions of interest: